Humor Computer Interaction

 My work has touched on the impact of memes (+ meme culture), playful design strategies, investigations on absurd humor perception, and designing for laughter.

 Humor is a core part of the human social experience.
 It’s a commonly enjoyable mechanism by which humans are able to connect, share, and deepen affinity.
 As HCI, including the sub-fields of educational technologies, HRI, and technical HCI - move rapidly towards designing, developing and incorporating new human-like digital and robotic technologies, in addition to new modes of interaction (including VR and AR) it’s valuable to consider how humor, a natural social function, might be incorporated into these technologies, and what the impact of humor might be on a user.

 Intuitively, many HCI researchers know that the concept of incorporating humor in systems, platforms, and digital agents has merit.
-At the very least, many agree that the incorporation of humor in these applications is worth exploring.
-As more human-centered design approaches are used in HCI, humor is a natural new frontier for exploration as it is so commonly experienced and employed by humans.
-If one is inclined to observe human behavior, as an HCI design researcher might, occasions where humor arises in social contexts is plentiful.
-View any social engagement and you’re sure to see humor easing interactions and increasing the quality of social encounters.
+As more human-centered design approaches are used in HCI, humor is an emergent frontier for design research.
+If one is inclined to observe human behavior, occasions where humor is employed in social contexts is plentiful, useful, and enjoyable.

 My research team and I developed hundreds of humor technology ideas over the course of several months.
 These ideas range from practical to absurd and span every form of humor genre.